Don't Know Where to Start? You're in the Right Place.

 Get Physically Ready

-The work is physically demanding — lifting, climbing, standing 12-hour shifts.
-Companies do conduct fitness checks.
-If you're not in good physical shape, start working on it while you wait for your credentials to process.
+The work is physically demanding — lifting, climbing, and standing 12-hour shifts.
+If you're not in good shape, start working on it while your credentials are processing.
+Companies do fitness assessments.

 🤝